SDA-SE/sda-dropwizard-commons/sda-commons-server-auth/README.md

 Details about the authorization with Open Policy Agent are documented within the authorization concept (see Confluence).
 In short, Open Policy Agent acts as policy decision point and is started as sidecar to the actual service.

+The OPA Bundle acts as a client to the Open Policy Agent and is hooked in as request filter handling requests after they have been validated by the `JwtAuthenticator` and before they reach the service implementation.

+The OPA Bundle requires the [`AuthBundle`](./src/main/java/org/sdase/commons/server/auth/AuthBundle.java) in place, so that the JWT can be verified against public keys before it is handed over to OPA.
+In case the request does not contain a JWT token at all, the JWT verification in the `AuthBundle` will be skipped without error and further checks should be part of the OPA policy.

+If it is still required to reject requests that do not contain a JWT token the `AuthBundle` needs to be configured to perform basic authorization.
+This is achieved by setting `.withAnnotatedAuthorization()` on the `AuhtBundle` and annotate endpoints with `@PermitAll`.

 ![Overview](./docs/Overview.svg)

 The OPA bundle requests the policy decision providing the following inputs